CanonicalLtd/maas-docs/en/nodes-deploy.md

 1. DHCP server is contacted
 1. kernel and initrd are received over TFTP
 1. machine boots
-1. initrd mounts a Squashfs image ephemerally over iSCSI
+1. initrd mounts a Squashfs image ephemerally over HTTP
 1. cloud-init triggers deployment process
     1. curtin installation script is run
     1. Squashfs image (same as above) is placed on disk